 - The emissions produced from one quarter-pound burger is equivalent to the number of emissions released after driving 348 miles in a car

-We will highlight the Meatless Monday meal in all of the dining halls and cafes.
-Look for this sticker at the serving stations throughout campus!
+We highlight the Meatless Monday meal in all of the dining halls and cafes.
+Look for this sticker (right) at the serving stations throughout campus!